 Tax deadlines for expats

-Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 15, expats living and working in another country as a U.S. citizen are also required to file.
+Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 15 (unless an extension applies), expats living and working in another country as a U.S. citizen are also required to file.

 However, if you're living abroad, the rules for expat tax filing deadlines are a little different.